jsdd25/Salient-Navigation/README.md

 Ground-truth Saliency Map Computation
 ====
-We propose a novel approach to compute saliency map that not only consider geo- metric information but also contain semantic information.
+We propose a novel approach to compute the ground-truth saliency map by incorporating both geometric and semantic information.
+Our visual SLAM method adopts the feature-based method’s strategy, which extracts and matches features.
+Therefore, we should make our saliency prediction model focusing on the regions with rich features.